-Any student wishing to utilize these services should contact Counseling at (910) 410-1867 or the Vice President for Student Services at (910) 410-1722.
+Any student wishing to utilize these services should contact Counseling at (910) 410-1700 or the Vice President for Student Services.
 Referrals from RichmondCC faculty, staff, or others who may be aware of students with special needs are strongly encouraged.